 Hourly & Fixed Rates

-We have proven expertise in handling complex and straight forward commercial litigation cases in all courts for 25 years.
+We have proven expertise in handling complex commercial litigation cases in all courts for 25 years.
+We have represented all businesses large and small as well as financial institutions including NAB, United Community, Bank of Melbourne and Bank of Queensland.

 Our practice is located outside of the Perth CBD and because of this our hourly rates are 20% lower than the standard rates charged by most Perth law firms.
 Our rates are extremely competitive compared to the rates charged by other commercial law firms.